PredictionIO/PredictionIO-Docs/source/engines/itemrec/data.rst

 Item Recommendation: Data Requirement
 =====================================

-To build a predictive model, the built-in algorithms of this engine requires the following data:
+To build a predictive model, all built-in algorithms of this engine require the following data:

 * User data
 * Item data